CSB-KaracaLab/RBD-ACE2-MutBench/README.md

 Here, we presented our bencmarking results with the required scripts for the reporoducibility of this study.

+The models and the scores are visualized in https://nzmye.github.io/ace2-rbd-point-mutation-benchmark/visualize/#

 ## Folder organization of our repository:

 <img src="workflow.png" alt="main" width="1200" />